Oliver Onions: Reception and influence

 'The Beckoning Fair One' (1911) is regarded by many as one of the greatest English tales of the supernatural but has overshadowed Onions' other work in the genre which some consider of equal, if not greater, importance.
 In fact, the majority of the author's supernatural fiction is of an extremely high standard and is notable for its originality, subtlety and careful characterizations which lift it well above the average.

 On the other hand, H.P.
 Lovecraft's assessment of Onions' work was negative; in a 1936 letter to J. Vernon Shea, Lovecraft stated, "I have Onions' Ghosts in Daylight. ...
 I didn't care much for the various tales."

 Karl Edward Wagner's short story "In the Pines" (1973) pays homage to Onions's "The Beckoning Fair One".
-"The Beckoning Fair One" was also the inspiration for a 1968 Italian/French horror film called A Quiet Place in the Country.
+"The Beckoning Fair One" was also the inspiration for a 1968 Italian/French horror film called A Quiet Place in the Country by prominent Italian director Elio Petri, starring Vanessa Redgrave and Franco Nero.
 Russell Hoban alludes to Onions' work in his books Her Name Was Lola and Amaryllis Night and Day.